YootTowerManagement/YootTower/README.md

 We have to remove / fictionalize / rename / rewrite / redraw any trademarked content for the open source version, but we can archive the original sources for academic research purposes.

-Jeff Braun told me happened with Maxis and Godzilla, so I want to be careful to avoid stomping on anybody’s property:
+Jeff Braun told me what happened with Maxis and Godzilla, so I want to be careful to avoid stomping on anybody’s property:

 "Maxis was sued by Toho.
 We never referred to the name Godzilla, our monster on the box cover was a T-Rex looking character, but... a few magazine reviews called the monster, Godzilla.
 That was all it took.
 Toho called it "confusion in the marketplace".
 We paid $50k for Godzilla to go away.
 In all honesty, Toho liked Maxis, they said $50k was the minimum they take for Godzilla infringement.
 I doubt you will need to worry about Toho, as long as there are no magazine reviews that call the monster Godzilla."